-It is evident from the data in Table 1 that the average shape of the SPE charge templates is correlated with the DOM hardware.
-These differences can also be seen in the measured peak-to-valley ratios and mean charge of the SPE charge template (see Fig. 6).
-When we examine the subset of DOMs instrumented with the new toroids, the average HQE DOM were found to have a $13.8 \pm 0.6\%$ larger E2 component and $4.77 \pm 0.03\%$ smaller Gaussian amplitude.
+E2 component and $4.77 \pm 0.03\%$ smaller Gaussian amplitude.
 Consequently, the average HQE peak-to-valley ratio is measured to be 2.322 ± 0.013 , corresponding to $12.12 \pm 0.06\%$ lower than the average Standard QE DOMs.
-Also, interestingly, the mean charge of the average HQE DOM was found to be $3.34 \pm 0.01\%$ lower than that of the Standard QE DOMs.
+Also, interestingly, the average charge of the average HQE DOM was found to be $3.34 \pm 0.01\%$ lower than that of the Standard QE DOMs.
+The average charge is calculated by integrating over the full SPE charge template including the residual correction.
+The values shown in Fig. 6 (right) are found to be below 1 PE due to the low-PE contribution from Exp1 and Exp2, whose physical description can be found in Sec.
+1.1.

 IceCube compensates for the change in the mean measured charge in simulation, by increasing the HQE DOM efficiency by the equivalent amount.
 This ensures that the total amount of charge collected by the HQE DOMs remains the same prior to, and after, inserting the SPE charge templates into simulation.